 I could see his eyes getting big, so I checked quickly and we clarified it easily.
 Years back, I probably would have dismissed it as unimportant or would have been too shy to ask.
 I imagine many arguments start over similar kind of misunderstanding, when people don’t notice or don’t react to non-verbal communication.
 Wise of our construction guy to check if his presumption was right, too!

 Many people, when they are not sure what to say, attempt to answer too quickly.
 They respond with half-considered thoughts, clichés, empty witticisms, provocations, or simply withdraw to avoid conflict.
 It is completely different when in such situations we listen to our bodies and feel their messages.
-By listening to the feelings of your body and translating it to words you can recognise problems and seek healthy reactions more easily.
+By listening to the feelings of your body and translating it to words you can recognize problems and seek healthy reactions more easily.
 This skill of inner awareness requires practice, given that in the midst of communication our focus is mostly external, which makes it more difficult to recognize subtle psychosomatic signals.

 What is true spontaneity?